Form

 Tonality/Motives

-The remainder of the motivic building blocks can all be found, in full and in fragments, in the full melodic statement by the solo cello after the brass’s introduction.
+The remainder of the motivic building blocks can all be found, in full and in fragments, in the full melodic statement by the solo cello early, after the brass’s introduction.

 Instrumentation